-By Olivia Gilmore.
-Last updated 9th March 2021.
+By Daniel Picard.
+Last Updated 2nd August 2022.
 Welcome to our guide on how to claim compensation for a forklift truck accident.
 If you work in a warehouse or factory, you’ll probably be used to the speed at which things change.
 One minute there can be piles of stock waiting to be collected, the next it can be almost empty.
 The reason large amounts of stock can be moved so quickly is mainly down to forklift trucks.
 While they’re really important vehicles in warehousing, they can be the cause of accidents.
 Therefore, in this guide, we’re going to look at claiming compensation for forklift truck accidents.
 We’ll review what types of accident might happen, who could be to blame and when you could be entitled to forklift accident compensation.

 Our team of advisors at Legal Helpline could help you begin a claim today.
 They offer free legal advice on the claims process.
 Also, they’ll assess your claim for free and on a no obligation basis.
 If they think your case might be won, they could introduce you to one of our panel of no win no fee solicitors.

 To discuss your warehouse accident straight away, please call 0161 696 9685 today.
 If you’d prefer to find out more about forklift injury settlements before calling, please carry on reading this guide.